Atilla1976/Project_4_Behavioral_Cloning/README.md

 * The effect of an assumed drift to the left could just as easily be prevented in the data augmentation stage by flipping the dataset.

-![alt text][image6]
+![alt text][image3]

 * And even recording recovery driving can be replaced by using the multicamera dataset.
 Here are three different datasets from three camera positions - one in the center, one on the left and one on the right.
 From the perspective of the left camera, the steering angle is less than the steering angle from the center camera.
 From the right camera's perspective, the steering angle would be larger than the angle from the center camera.
-During training i fed the left and right camera images to my model as if they were coming from the center camera.
+During training I fed the left and right camera images to my model as if they were coming from the center camera.
+For this reason, I initially assumed a correction value for the steering angle of +/- 0.2 for the left and right camera images.
+This value proved to be expedient.

-![alt text][image7]
+![alt text][image4]